eguiraud/hatch-bazel-and-pybind11/README.md

 > the best way to get the right answer on the internet is not to ask a question; it's to post the wrong answer

+## Playing with this code

+`hatch build` always runs bazel and therefore always refreshes the extension module as needed, but `hatch test` or `hatch shell` do not know they have to run bazel, so `hatch build && hatch test` or similar is the robust way to rebuild the native code as needed, at least for now: without an explicit `hatch build`, `hatch test/shell` risk running with stale versions of the extension module.

 ## Installation

 ```console